wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 The plugin installs like any other WordPress plugin, there are also detailed instructions above.
 If you purchase the $5 per year support option we will be happy to install it for you.

-=What if there is a conflict with another plugin I am using=
+=What if there is a conflict with another plugin I am using?=

 Email us at wp-conflicts@mapfig.com and we will work to resolve it.